Information for Visitors

 A chat over drinks and biscuits

-After the 10:00 service on almost every Sunday (except the first in each month), tea, coffee, squash and biscuits will be served, free of charge.
+After the 10:00 service on Sunday — and the 10:30 service on Thursday — tea, coffee, squash and biscuits are served, free of charge in the annexe.
 Although people will be talking to their friends, it is highly likely that you will find quite a few people wanting to talk to you.
 We hope that you will want to stay and talk with us!

 What exactly do you believe?